Back to Top

 Full Binding

 Too Cool T-shirt Quilts uses a strip or full binding style.
 A quilter sews this binding onto the quilt in two steps.
-First, she cuts a strip of binding.
-Then she folds the strip in half length-ways.
-The quilter sews this strip to the edge of the quilt.
-She works from the front of the quilt.
+First, they cuts a strip of binding.
+Then they folds the strip in half length-ways.
+The quilter sews this strip to the edge of the quilt working from the front of the quilt.

 A full binding allows for:

-• The quilting can extend on to the edge of the quilt.
+- The quilting can extend to the edge of the quilt.

 A half binding is quick, does not request additional fabric and the sewer needs less experience.
 Therefore, it is a cost savings for the quilt maker.
 Read more about bindings here.